treize-khushrenada/heyarthur-site/_posts/2021-01-15-practical-use-cases-pandas.md

 df = df.replace({"num_code_1" : "variation_1", "num_code_2" : "variation_2", "num_code_3" : "variation_3", "num_code_4" : "variation_4"})
 ```

-6. Apply .value_counts() to object to count the column data object, with `(normalize=True)` so that the count results are in proportional values.
+Apply .value_counts() to object to count the column data object, with `(normalize=True)` so that the count results are in proportional values:

 ```python
 df = df.value_counts(normalize=True)